datalad-handbook/book/docs/basics/101-132-advancednesting.rst

 into the functions of the :command:`datalad status` command.
 If you are interested in this, checkout the :ref:`dedicated Findoutmore <fom-status>`.

-.. findoutmore:: More on datalad status
+.. find-out-more:: More on datalad status
    :name: fom-status
    :float: